 California Environmental Reporting System (CERS)

-New!
 Solano County is also working with a consultant, Pacific Management Systems to provide individual assistance to businesses on CERS data entry.To request individual assistance contact Solano County Environmental Health Division at 707-784-6765 and ask for the Hazardous Materials Staff.
-Solano County is also contracting with Accent Communications to provide free training workshops on CERS data entry for the remainder of 2013.
-For registration information see Prerequisites for CERS Training Workshops, Registration Form for Training Workshops Oct 2013 through Dec 2013,and Adding a New User to Your CERS Business.
+Solano County also contracted with Accent Communications to provide free training workshops on CERS data entry for the remainder of 2013 and the final workshop was December 6, 2013.
+The presentations from these workshops are available for use below:

 Solano County CUPA does not have its own portal.
 All regulated facilities within Solano County will file their data electronically in CERS and Solano County will download some electronic facility information from CERS using our existing data management system.
 The link for CERS is at CERS Business Link.
 The ability to upload and download between CERS and the CUPA's data management system will be completed on or before the January 1, 2013 implementation date for CERS.
 Until that time, regulated facilities will need to continue to provide required chemical inventorys, diagrams, and documents to the CUPA through hard-copy.
 Once complete, the CUPA will download facility information from CERS and will upload inspection and enforcement data into CERS.